sumtsov/sonarqube-jacoco-demo/README.md

 # SonarQube JaCoCo Demo
-Demo project that demonstrates how to measure code coverage and generate a report using SonarQube and JaCoCo
+Sample project that demonstrates how to measure code coverage and generate a report using SonarQube and JaCoCo

 ## How to run
 1. Run SonarQube: `docker-compose up`